-Rosacea, also called acne rosacea, is one of the most common skin conditions, affecting over 16 million people in the United States alone.
+Rosacea, also called acne rosacea, is one of the most common skin conditions, affecting over 415 million people globally and 16 million people in the United States alone.
+Its most commonly presents in those aged between 30 and 50 years but can affect people at any age.
 While there is no cure for rosacea, there are ways to control and reduce the symptoms.

 What are the key symptoms of rosacea?